2010 PhD, Anthropology, University of North Carolina at Chapel Hill

 1996 Monticello Archaeology Field School, Charlottesville VA

-Manuscript reviewer American Journal of Physical Anthropology; Journal of Anthropological Archaeology; Journal of Archaeological Science; International Journal of Osteoarchaeology; Journal of Roman Archaeology; Tennessee Archaeology; Hesperia; Etruscan Studies; American School of Classical Studies at Athens Monographs; Cambridge University Press; Springer Press
+Manuscript reviewer — American Journal of Physical Anthropology; Journal of Anthropological Archaeology; Journal of Archaeological Science; Journal of Archaeological Science – Reports; Journal of Open Archaeology Data; International Journal of Osteoarchaeology; International Journal of Paleopathology; Journal of Field Archaeology; Journal of Roman Archaeology; Historical Archaeology; Open Archaeology; Tennessee Archaeology; Hesperia; Etruscan Studies; American School of Classical Studies at Athens Monographs; Cambridge University Press; Springer Press; Left Coast Press; University of Toronto Press, Rowman & Littlefield, Ashgate Press

 Membership in Professional Organizations